Last Updated on June 22, 2022

 Note: Our food guides are always growing, so if you don’t see your favorite place to eat in Goldsboro on this list, let us know and we will get our stretchy pants out for our next trip to Wayne County!

 Ever have a house divided?
 How about a place where you can get both a high-quality burger AND delectable sushi?!
-Jay’s Sushi and Burger Bar solves that dilemma.
-Fusing Asian inspired flavors with American classics, diners choose from the burger menu or the sushi menu.
+Jay’s Kitchen solves that dilemma.
+Fusing Asian-inspired flavors with American classics, diners choose from the burger menu or the sushi menu.

 Snuggle up with the Roma Burger—which features mozzarella sticks and marinara sauce—or the popular kimchi burger.
 While you can’t skip the fried crab-filled Goldsboro Roll, there are plenty of unique combinations to share with friends!

 Jay’s Restaurant Group has a footprint across Eastern North Carolina.
-Jay’s Kitchen, also in Goldsboro, has Korean and Japanese inspired comfort foods as well as rolls and hot pot plates.
 Ninja Restaurants is also in the family, with locations in Goldsboro, Mt.
 Olive, and Greenville!

 Brisas Latin Cuisine